josh384331/FRIEND/README.md

 ## Example

-Here's an example usage of the multi-dimensional recursive linear interpolator:
+The test cases used for development is coded in `main.f90` and is included inte the repo.
+In addition, here's an example usage of the multi-dimensional recursive linear interpolator:

 ```fortran
 program FRIEND_Example